MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### What capabilities are needed?

 You will need the **capability t "webcam"** added to your manifest (checkbox in unity).
-You will need to request access by calling the following function:
+Request access by calling the following function:

 ```
 #if WINDOWS_UWP